ACCESS SECURITIES, LLC March 18, 2026

 Other Fees and Costs: Any other fees or costs are passed through to the retail investor such as wire fees, custodian fees, account maintenance fees, other transactional fees, and product-level fees.

 Additional Information: “You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.”
-With stocks or exchange-traded funds, the fee is usually a separate charge.
-With other investments, such as bonds, this fee may be part of the price you pay for the investment (called a mark-up or mark-down).
 When an accredited retail investor purchases a private placement, our firm is paid a fee for introducing the investor by the issuer of the private placement but the investor does not pay our firm for this service.
 Our firm does not offer mutual funds or variable annuities.

 Questions to ask:

-“We do not provide recommendations.
-The way we make money creates some conflicts with your interests.
-You should understand and ask us about these conflicts because they can affect the services we provide you.
+“When we provide you with a recommendation, we have to act in your best interest and not put our interest ahead of yours.
+At the same time, the way we make money creates some conflicts with your interest.
+You should understand and ask us about these conflicts because they can affect the recommendations we provide you.
 Here are some examples to help you understand what this means.
-“How might your conflicts of interest affect me, and how will you address them?”
+When we recommend investing in private funds, we receive compensation from third parties.

 Questions to ask: